 Silver tequilas, such as Patron, can handle a mild to medium cigar, and the Romeo Y Julieta brand is an ideal pairing.
 Varying in strength from two to three, this brand of cigar works incredibly well with the choice of liquor.

-There’s a world of liquor and cigars to explore – it’s just a case of finding the perfect flavour and the right combination.
+There’s a world of liquor and cigars to explore – it’s just a case of finding the perfect flavour and the right combination and if you're unsure of your perfect flavouring, try cigar samplers to find out a little more.
 A good drink only improves a good cigar.
 If you would like to find out more about our cigars, don’t hesitate to contact a member of our team today.